leealso/AZ203/paas/functions.md

 Azure Functions are an implementation of "serverless computing" that allows running of code on-demand.
 Functions are event-driven and short-lived, and provide for automatic scalability to meet demand.

 ## Create a Queue Triggered Function with Table Output
-1. Create a Storage Queue a put a message.
+1. Create a Storage Queue and put a message.
 ```powershell
 # Set variables
 $resourceGroupName = "functions-example"